jessielw/Custom-Pyinstaller/README.md

 4. Open a terminal inside the cloned directory.

-5. Run the command `python run.py` with administrative privileges if needed.
+5. Run the command `python run.py`.

 6. Once the process is complete, an Explorer window will open with the path to `pyinstaller.exe`.
 You can now use this custom PyInstaller to build binaries for your Python programs.